-Matthew: Wow, I couldn't direct because it's tremendous amount of effort and I'm too lazy.
+Matthew: Wow, I couldn't direct because it's a tremendous amount of effort, and I'm too lazy.

 Matthew: The guys behind the camera work so much harder than the people in front of the camera, so the idea of going into any of those roles fills me with dread.
 But I did my work experience on the set of Harry Potter.
 So for two weeks, I got to go and experience various roles.
 I saw a different one each day.
 I was assistant directing where I was just getting Rob Pattinson his cornflakes.

 Matthew: I did a bit in the art department, in production, just photocopying scripts all day.
 But the one that I enjoyed the most, actually was animals.
 I worked in the animal department.
 We had so many at any given time and the animal trainers that we had, had so many of their animals there.
 Whether it was dogs, cats, foxes, owls, and insects.
 The whole spectrum of the animal kingdom was in there.
 I got to spend the whole day in there feeding them, cleaning them out.
 I love animals, so that would be wicked to do something like that.
 And take your pick.
 Any of the films.
 Whichever film has the most animals in [it], that's the one I would like to have done that on.
 But they were there the whole time!
 The whole eight years we had them, they had their little building just off outside the studio.
 They'd be out there training the owls, and all the birds, or all the dogs, and you could go visit anytime you want.
 It was wicked.
 I miss that so much.
 So yeah: animal department.